fabricekabongo/loggerhead/README.md

 - [X] Implement the network interface
 - [X] Implement the query language
 - [X] Implement the clustering
-- [X] Implement the prometheus metrics
+- [X] Implement the Prometheus metrics
 - [X] Implement the admin interface
 - [X] Implement the gossip protocol

-Loggerhead is geolocation database built in go.
-It is designed to be fast and efficient, and to be used in a distributed like kubernetes.
+Loggerhead is a geolocation in-memory database built in Go.
+It is designed to be fast, efficient and to be used in a distributed environment like Kubernetes.

-It makes use of hashicorp/memberlist to provide a gossip based membership system, and uses a custom protocol to synchronize the database between nodes.
+It uses a gossip-based membership system and performs a best-effort synchronization of the nodes.

 ## Usage

-The database expose multiple ports for different purposes:
+The database exposes multiple ports for different purposes:

-- 19998: for read queries.
+- 19998: for Reads queries.
-- 19999: for write queries.
+- 19999: for Writes queries.
-- 20000: for metrics(prometheus) and admin interface where you can visualize the state of the cluster
+- 20000: for HTTP to consume metrics(Prometheus) and the admin interface where you can visualize the state of the cluster
 - 20001: for the gossip protocol to communicate with other nodes

 ## Configuration

 The database can be configured using environment variables or command line arguments.
-So far only one configuration is supported:
+So far, only two configurations are supported:

-- CLUSTER_DNS: the dns name of the cluster, this is used to discover other nodes in the cluster by extracting the ip addresses from the dns name (very convenient for kubernetes).
+- `CLUSTER_DNS`: the DNS name of the cluster; this is used to discover other nodes in the cluster by extracting the IP addresses from the DNS record.
+This is very convenient for Kubernetes; you provide the service DNS, e.g., loggerhead.default.svc.cluster.local, and the database will find the other nodes quickly.
+If you scale up, the new nodes will join the cluster automatically).
+- `MAX_CONNECTIONS`: This is the number of connections you want to allow per port (each for READ and PORT).
+You need to find the right balance between too few, which creates congestion on the operations per CPU Core (although it can handle quite a lot), and too many, which risks making the CPU go to 100% and slow the system.
+The idea here is that the database will be called by your backend services, so there is no need to allow too many connections.
+If you plan to open many connections, you must modify ulimit in Linux.
-- SEED_NODES (coming soon): a list of seed nodes to bootstrap the cluster.
+- `SEED_NODES`: (coming soon): a list of seed nodes to bootstrap the cluster.

 ## Building

-The database require go 1.22.1 and GCC to build.
+The database requires 1.22.1 and GCC to build.

 ```shell
 CGO_ENABLED=1 GOARCH=$TARGETARCH go build -o loggerhead